LSEG-API-Samples/Article.EMA.CSharp.Posting.ATS/README.md

 # Enterprise Message API C# edition Posting to ATS example

+- Last update: Oct 2024
+- Environment: Windows and Linux OS
+- Compiler: C# or Docker
+- Prerequisite: The Real-Time Distribution System (RTDS) with the Real-time's Advanced Transformation System (ATS)

 ## Overview

 [Real-Time SDK (C# Edition)](https://developers.lseg.com/en/api-catalog/refinitiv-real-time-opnsrc/refinitiv-real-time-csharp-sdk) (RTSDK, formerly known as Elektron SDK) is a suite of modern and open source APIs ([GitHub](https://github.com/Refinitiv/Real-Time-SDK)) that aim to simplify development through a strong focus on ease of use and standardized access to LSEG Real-Time Platform via the proprietary TCP connection named RSSL and proprietary binary message encoding format named OMM Message.
 The capabilities range from low latency/high-performance APIs right through to simple streaming Web APIs.